iNavFlight/inav/docs/USB_Mass_Storage_(MSC)_mode.md

 ## Overview

-iNav (after 2.3.0) offers USB MSC (mass storage device class) SD card access, meaning you can mount the FC (SD card) as an OS file system via USB to read BB logs (and delete them).
+iNav (after 2.3.0) offers USB MSC (mass storage device class) SD card and internal flash access, meaning you can mount the FC (SD card / internal flash) as an OS file system via USB to read BB logs (and delete them from an SD card).

-MSC mode can also be used with internal flash blackbox logging.
-In this case:
+When MSC mode is used with internal flash blackbox logging:

 * The file system is read-only.
 In order to delete logs it is necessary to clear the flash (configurator, CLI or other tool).
 * The logs are presented as a single, consolidated file (`inav_all.bbl`) and individual logs (`inav_001.bbl` etc.).